kLabUM/pystorms/README.md

 pip3 install pystorms
 ```

-In case you encounter trouble in installing `pyswmm_lite`, then you can use the following set of commands instead:
+If you encounter trouble in installing `pyswmm_lite`, then you can use the following set of commands instead:

 ```bash
 git clone https://github.com/kLabUM/pyswmm_lite.git